Skip to content

 }

 Notice that the port number is used in two places.
-Instead of hardcoding this value, you can use a PORT variable defined in your environment, such as in a .env file:
+Instead of hardcoding this value, you can use a PORT variable from your environment, for example, in a .env file:

 PORT=3000